-CPSSs work in a variety of professional settings including but not limited to mental health agencies, crisis centers, psychiatric state hospitals, the Department of Health and Welfare, and peer-run organizations.
+CPSSs work in a variety of professional settings including but not limited to mental health agencies, psychiatric state hospitals, the Department of Health and Welfare, and peer-run organizations.
 CPSS jobs may be part time or full time and offer wages ranging from approximately \$13 to \$23 per hour.
 CPSSs are typically paid by the "billable hour".
 For purposes of understanding the concept of the "billable hour", please take note of the following terms:

-- A "CPSS" is a certified peer support specialist who has been trained and certified. - A "peer" is an individual to whom a CPSS is providing peer support services. - The terms "billable unit", "billable hour", and "billable time" refer to the time that a CPSS spends face-to-face with a peer.
+- A "CPSS" is a certified peer support specialist who has been trained and certified. - A "peer" is an individual that a CPSS is working with. - The terms "billable unit", "billable hour", and "billable time" refer to the time that a CPSS spends face-to-face with a peer.